 San Francisco, California

-Compare free, low-cost, and fast testing options.
+Compare free STD and STI clinics, sliding-scale care, cash-pay labs, and privacy routes.
 San Francisco has some of the best sexual health infrastructure in the country — here’s how to use it.

 Hours, services, and pricing change.
 Always verify availability with the clinic before going.